 The fourth visit will be arranged at about 6 months after your first visit.
-If you are in Group 5, we will do a lateral flow test (if you are vaccinated at this visit).
+If you are in Group 5, we will do a lateral flow test.
 If this is positive, the rest of this visit (including vaccination) will have to be delayed for at least 4 weeks.
 You will have a blood test and brief health check.
 We will ask if you have had any medical problems since your last visit.

-For participants in Group 5 (control group) only, we will check that you are fit to be vaccinated and then give your dose of COVID-19 vaccine (Pfizer bivalent vaccine).
-This vaccine targets two strains of the virus: the original strain and an Omicron variant.
+For participants in Group 5 (control group) only, we will check that you are fit to be vaccinated and then give your dose of COVID-19 vaccine (which is expected to be a full adult dose of Pfizer vaccine).
 After your vaccination, you will need to stay in the clinic for 15 minutes.
 You will be asked to fill in a symptom diary after this vaccination.
 We will give you a pack of lateral flow tests to take home, with instructions.
 You will be asked to do a lateral flow test every week between this visit and the next (including a test just before your next visit) and to record the results in your diary.